metagenome-atlas/atlas/docs/usage/cluster.rst

   run_checkm_lineage_wf:
     queue: long

 Now, you can run atlas on a cluster with::

     atlas run <options> --profile cluster

+As the whole pipeline can take several days, I usually run this command in a screen on the head node, even when system administrators don't like that.
+On the head node atlas doesn't uses much threads/memory.
+It only schedules the jobs and does some steps which combine tables.
+Obviously you can also submit the atlas command as a long lasting job.

  ..
 The mapping between  resources and cluster are defined in the ``~/.config/snakemake/cluster/key_mapping.yaml``.